Radiative forcing

 The assessment of radiative forcing and climate sensitivity shows which physical parameters are contributing to temperature changes.
 Parameters shown with orange bars lead to a temperature increase (due to positive radiative forcings), whereas parameters shown with blue bars lead to a temperature decrease (due to negative radiative forcing).

 Radiative forcing (or climate forcing) is a concept used to quantify a change to the balance of energy flowing through a planetary atmosphere.
 Various factors contribute to this change in energy balance, such as concentrations of greenhouse gases and aerosols, and changes in surface albedo and solar irradiance.
 In more technical terms, it is defined as "the change in the net, downward minus upward, radiative flux (expressed in W/m^{2}) due to a change in an external driver of climate change."
 These external drivers are distinguished from feedbacks and variability that are internal to the climate system, and that further influence the direction and magnitude of imbalance.
-Radiative forcing on Earth is meaningfully evaluated at the tropopause and at the top of the stratosphere.
+Radiative forcing on Earth is meaningfully evaluated at the tropopause and at the stratopause.
 It is quantified in units of watts per square meter, and often summarized as an average over the total surface area of the globe.

 A planet in radiative equilibrium with its parent star and the rest of space can be characterized by net zero radiative forcing and by a planetary equilibrium temperature.

 Radiative forcing is not a thing in the sense that a single instrument can independently measure it.
 Rather it is a scientific concept and entity whose strength can be estimated from more fundamental physics principles.
 Scientists use measurements of changes in atmospheric parameters to calculate the radiative forcing.